BLOG

 Governor Nathan Deal Signs SB 367

-Posted On in Legislative Updates, News, Featured
+Posted On in News, Featured, Legislative Updates

 On April 27, 2016, Governor Nathan Deal signed Senate Bill 367, an important bill that reduces barriers to reentry for thousands of returning citizens across Georgia.
 Georgia Justice Project advocated for several measures in this bill which improve opportunities for Georgians with a criminal record to find employment and stability following an arrest.
 Senate Bill 367 implements the recommendations of the Georgia Council on Criminal Justice Reform and contains several measures that improve opportunities for successful reentry, including: … read more Governor Nathan Deal Signs SB 367